nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User gives command to list all employees.
 1. User archives all employees.
-3. tCheck will move all contact details into the archive and displays a success message.
+3. tCheck will move all contact details into the archive and display a success message.

      Use case ends.